helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 the driver provides neither a usable label nor a usable column name.

 Record component names must be unique without regard to case.
 Each component must be a supported scalar or `Optional` of a supported scalar.
-Use a row mapper for nested records, mutable classes, and application-specific conversions.
+A row mapper handles nested records, mutable classes, and conversions specific to the application.

 ### Supported Scalar Types